-Once your application is approved you will receive the cashback to spend as you please, although some mortgage providers may wait until you make your first monthly mortgage repayment.
+When applying for a cashback mortgage, your lender tells you how much cashback you will get.
+Once your application is approved, you receive the cashback to spend as you please, although some mortgage providers may not hand over the money until you have made your first monthly mortgage repayment.

 Similarly, early repayment penalties would apply if you decided to remortgage, which could also eat into (or maybe completely swallow) your cashback.

 Before deciding whether a cashback mortgage is right for you, it’s worth looking at the pros and cons.